 - reasonable steps must be taken to minimise cross contamination

 For products made in facilities that also handle non-vegan products, reasonable steps must be taken to minimise cross contamination.
 If there is a risk of contamination with animal products, the product packaging should include an appropriate statement, such as "may contain ...".
-This policy conforms with other major vegan certification programs, such as the UK Vegan Society, the US Certified Vegan, the European V-Label and the Canadian VegeCert programs, which permit products made on shared machinery as long as no animal ingredients are deliberately added at any point during production.
+No animal ingredients are to be deliberately added at any point during production.